-- Work with a behavior professional on a program of management, desensitization, counterconditioning and response substitution.
+- Work with a behavior professional on a program of management, desensitization, counterconditioning, and response substitution.

-- Understand that when using counterconditioning, you're not looking to reward any particular behavior, your focus is creating positive associations.
+- Understand that when using counterconditioning, you're not looking to reward any particular behavior, your focus is on creating positive associations.

 - If necessary, start your dog on a prescription medication under the guidance of your vet.
-Medications should be used along with behavior modification.
+Medications should be used, along with behavior modification.